Stay tuned for 2022 date - 16km, 40km, 25km with rappel, kids race

 Cupless: In our effort to reduce waste, all our races are now cup-free, meaning you’ll need to pack along your own cup for fluids at aid stations and at the finish line.
 Here are two suggestions: a collapsible cup (available in our merch store), or a homemade version cutting the top off an empty juicebox.

 Rappel Certification Course:

-Participants in either rappel course must have a certification or proof of competency for rappelling.
-Mountain Skills Academy is hosting four rappel certification sessions this May & July in Squamish specifically for Sky Pilot.
-Full details and registration here.
+Participants in the rappel course must have a certification or proof of competency for rappelling.